Transience and multifractal analysis: Notation and statement of our main result

 \subsection{Thermodynamic formalism}

 The proof of Theorem \ref{thm:termo} uses tools from thermodynamic formalism.
+The main idea is to adapt the arguments of Barriera and Saussol to our setting.
 We briefly recall the basic notions and results that will be used.
-The \emph{Gurevich Pressure} of a locally H\"older potential $\phi:\cup_nX_n\to \R$ was introduced by Sarig in \cite{Sar99}.
+The \emph{Gurevich Pressure} of a locally H\"older potential $\phi:\cup_nX_n\to \R$ was introduced by Sarig in \cite{Sar99}, generalising Gurevich's definition of entropy \cite{gu1}.
 It is defined by letting

 where $ \mathbbm{1}_{X_{i}}(x)$ denotes the characteristic function of the cylinder $X_i$, and

 The limit always exists and its value does not depend on the cylinder $X_{i}$ considered.
 This notion of pressure satisfies the following variational principle: if $\phi$ is a locally H\"older potential then